 With your air conditioner essentially running non-stop during the summer months, your home energy usage and costs will increase.
 There are many things you can do in and around your home to help lower your energy usage and costs.

 Installing a programmable thermostat allows you to set schedules to automatically increase the temperature when you are away from home.
 For example, you can schedule the thermostat to 75 degrees when you are home at night, then have it set to 80 degrees when you are away during the day while you are at work.
 Your air conditioner will run less when you are gone saving you money on energy costs.
-The next generation of programmable thermostats are WiFi thermostats that allow you to control your thermostat wherever you have an Internet connection.
+The next generation of programmable thermostats is WiFi thermostats that allow you to control your thermostat wherever you have an Internet connection.
 These thermostats provide even greater control and can result in even more savings.

 If you do not already have them in your house, another consideration to help reduce cooling costs is to install ceiling fans in the rooms you use most often.
 Ceiling fans can circulate the air in the room and help the room feel cooler.
 Now instead of having that thermostat set to 75 degrees, you may be able to set it at 78 degrees, which will save you money.